terrablue/theanswerisc/content/blog/encapsulation-in-c.md

 First, you're declaring a `static` (local) function `get_length`.
 This is your black box logic.
-Then, at some later point (or right away), you bind the function pointer `flog_string_length` to `get_length`, making it available externally.
+Then, at some later point (or right away), you bind the `get_length` to the function pointer `flog_string_length`, making its code available externally.
 Personally I find this form better, even if it comes at the cost of a little bit more verbosity.

 Using this technique has many advantages.
 You separate implementation from exposure, and have a one-liner dedicated to exposure.
 You can easily change the